-Travel back in time to the days when Nara was the most important place in Japan
+Travel back 1,300 years to a time when Nara was the most important place in Japan

-Although Nara remains an integral part of Japan, many visitors are surprised to learn that it used to be the capital.
+Although Nara remains an integral part of Japan, many visitors are surprised to learn that it was the ancient captial of Japan in the eighth century.
 Visiting the site of Heijo Palace in Nara offers the chance to imagine what the area might have been like when it was the beating heart of Japan.